cs4alhaider/SearchView/README.md

 ## License

-This project is under the MIT license.
-See the LICENSE file for more info.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.